SrijonSync/E-commerce-Othoba-Sales-Analysis-2023-2024/README.md

 ### Data Source
 🔴Confidential e-commerce database containing order details, customer transactions, delivery records, and profitability metrics.
-## The Approach: A Data-Driven Solution
+## →The Approach: A Data-Driven Solution

 To tackle these challenges, a structured data analysis plan was implemented: